jlopez34/aurum-bitcoin/README.md

 Technologies:AngularJS@1.6.3

 ### Test Development
-Using your preferred IDE (this project was developed using Eclipse), cloning this project in your desktop before that import that one using MVN tools, finally you could put running on the project
+Using your preferred IDE (this project was developed using Eclipse), cloning this project in your desktop, after that you should import this one using MVN tools, finally you could put run the project.